1. Previous: Chapter 15

 }

 With this simple Kotlin code, a customer can now order a cup of ice!
-The front desk receives the order, and forwards it on to the ice cube factory, where the order will be fulfilled.
+The front desk receives the order and forwards it to the ice cube factory for fulfillment.

 val order = OrderRequest(123, Size.CUP)